-The primary focus of the American County Review (ACRe) is the aggregation of data from numerous non-subjective sources, and creating from that data a unique ranking system that is not currently available from other vendors.
+The primary focus of ACRe Data is the aggregation of data from numerous non-subjective sources, and creating from that data a unique ESG Scoring and Ranking system that is not currently available from other vendors.
 Each City/Town, County, and School District in the United States is ranked using a proprietary methodology that analyzes census data, crime data, environmental data, personal infrastructure data and climate change data.

 What experience does the ACRe team have?